alicerunsonfedora/costumemaster/README.md

 ### Requirements

-- Xcode 11 or higher
+- Xcode 12.x* or higher
-- macOS 10.15 (Catalina) or higher
+- macOS 10.15.6 (Catalina) or higher
 - [KeyboardShortcuts][keys] (added when cloning)
 - (Optional, but recommended) [SwiftLint][linter]

 Clone the Xcode project, ensure that dependencies are install with the Swift Package Manager, and then run the `Conscious` scheme to build the project in Xcode.

+To make a release version, click on the destination ("My Mac") and select "Any Mac (Apple Silicon, Intel)", then go to **Product &rsaquo;
+Archive**.

+<small>*The release version of Xcode 12.0 and the GM seed are not compatible with this project due to the macOS 11 SDK not being
+present.</small>

 ### Game Center